How To Stop Being Needy And Be More Independent In Your Relationship

 Take new relationships slow

-If you’ve noticed needy behavior in yourself in the past, taking new relationships slowly might help you learn to stop “being clingy” and understand how to manage your own needs.
+If you’ve noticed needy behavior in yourself in the past, taking new romantic relationships slowly might help you learn to stop “being clingy” and understand how to manage your own needs.
 Maintaining your own independence by not spending every minute with someone you like right away may help you avoid becoming attached too quickly.
 You’ll have more time to decide if this person is a good match and worth an emotional investment.
 Otherwise, you risk getting deeply involved right away and later realizing they can’t meet your emotional needs, potentially leading to your own neediness and dissatisfaction in the relationship.

 Build self-esteem